strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/optional/functions.md

 ## Bootstrap

-**Path —** `./src/index.js`

-The `bootstrap` lifecycle function is called at every server start.
+The `bootstrap` lifecycle function found in `./src/index.js` is called at every server start.

 It can be used to:

-- create an admin user if there isn't one.
+- create an admin user if there isn't one
-- fill the database with some necessary data.
+- fill the database with some necessary data
+- declare custom conditions for the [Role-Based Access Control (RBAC)](/developer-docs/latest/setup-deployment-guides/configurations/optional/rbac.md) feature

-The bootstrap function can be synchronous or asynchronous.
+The bootstrap function can be synchronous, asynchronous, or return a premise:

-**Synchronous**
+**Synchronous function**

 ```js
 module.exports = () => {